 How many of you know that it is International Women’s Day today, 8th March?
 Hmm, I thought so.
 It even passed me by until I saw it on the 20h00 news yesterday – and I thought my feminist credentials were impeccable.
 Since 1977, when it was officially inaugurated as a worldwide event by the United Nations, there have been celebrations of women’s rights throughout the world on this date, drawing attention to the many abuses of women that still exist.

-We have a local heroine of women’s rights in southwest France: I know, not the part of the world where you’d expect to find one.
+We have a local heroine of women’s rights in southwest France.
 Olympe de Gouges, née Marie Gouze, was born in Montauban (our préfecture) in 1748 to petit bourgeois parents: her father was a butcher.
 She always suspected that she was the illegitimate daughter of the Marquis de Pompignan, which might have given her the folies de grandeur that propelled her to greater things than her provincial origins would normally have done.

 An early, loveless marriage in 1765 produced a son, and then her husband died in 1770.
 She subsequently moved to Paris with her son, took the name Olympe de Gouges and started frequenting influential salons.
 She became a playwright and pursued her art to protest, first, against slavery.
 She increasingly advocated freedom and human rights and made it her life’s work to oppose injustice.